Course Outline

 - Creating a Web Service

-Structuring an Angular Application
+Structuring an Angular Application for Government

-Creating the Angular Store
+Creating the Angular Store for Government

-Using Angular with Blazor
+Using Angular with Blazor for Government

-Data Binding & Directives
+Data Binding and Directives for Government

-Services and Dependency Injection
+Services and Dependency Injection for Government

-Using Angular with ASP.NET MVC
+Using Angular with ASP.NET MVC for Government

-Visual Studio Support for Angular
+Visual Studio Support for Angular for Government

-Bootstrap Concepts
+Bootstrap Concepts for Government

-- Bootstrap styles, components
+- Bootstrap styles, Components

-Managing Dependencies with NuGet and Bower
+Managing Dependencies with NuGet and Bower for Government

-Building Applications with Gulp and Webpack
+Building Applications with Gulp and Webpack for Government

-Creating Administration Features
+Creating Administration Features for Government

-Securing the Application
+Securing the Application for Government

 Deploying ASP.NET Core Angular Applications for Government

-- New hosting model, installing on IIS, Azure, Docker containers
+- New Hosting Model, Installing on IIS, Azure, Docker Containers

-Building ASP.NET CORE App Outside of Windows
+Building ASP.NET CORE Applications Outside of Windows for Government

-Summary
+Summary for Government

 Requirements

-.NET Core
+.NET Core for government

-- A working knowledge of imperative, object-oriented programming languages, such as C#, C++, and Java, is required.
+- A working knowledge of imperative, object-oriented programming languages such as C#, C++, and Java is required.

 - Familiarity with terminals or command lines and text editors is necessary.